 - Occurrence of a rare cancer (e.g., male breast cancer)

 - Occurrence of cancer in a person not exposed to a known risk factor for that cancer (e.g., lung cancer in a non-smoker)

 - Existence of a cancer gene mutation in the family

 What can be done if my family is at increased risk for cancer?

 Genetic testing is available for several genes associated with cancer.
 These tests may confirm a specific gene change (mutation) as the likely cause of a diagnosed cancer, identify potential risks for other cancers or conditions, be used to check if family members are at an increased susceptibility to cancer, and possibly modify medical management.
 Genetic testing is specific to an individual and family.
-All results are kept confidential and reviewed with the individual by a member of the Clinical Genetics Service.
+All results are reviewed with the individual by a member of the Clinical Genetics Service.

 Can anyone have genetic testing?

 Genetic testing is not recommended for everyone.
 Generally, its use is limited to families with certain types of cancers who meet specific criteria or are diagnosed or are suspected of having an inherited cancer syndrome.
 Genetic testing for cancer is very complicated and raises many questions.
 Many factors need to be considered by the doctor, the genetic specialist, and the person considering testing.
 Therefore, genetic consultation and risk assessment is recommended before considering genetic testing.